denisemartini/ModPop/log_ModPop_analysis.md

   mv $f $(echo $f | sed 's/.vcf_biall_snps.recode./_biall_snps./') done
 ```
-And I was forgetting that I will need to do some extra changes to the tassel file before merging, so might as well do them now.
+And I was forgetting that I will need to do some extra changes to the files before merging, so might as well do them now.
 ```bash
 # to fix reference names in tassel output
 sed -i 's/^PS_CH/ps_ch/' tassel_output_biall_snps.vcf